You will need photo ID to vote in the local elections on 4 May 2023. Find out more about Voter ID and what you need to do.

 The Local Government Boundary Commission for England (LGBCE) has carried out a review of Wychavon's electoral arrangements.

-The commission has recommended the number of electoral wards in Wychavon should be reduced by five to 27 wards.
+The commission recommended that the number of electoral wards in Wychavon should be reduced by five to 27 wards.
 The number of councillors will be cut from 45 to 43.

-These arrangements will be used for the first time at the Wychavon District Council election on Thursday, 4 May 2023.
+These arrangements were used for the first time at the Wychavon District Council election on Thursday, 4 May 2023.

 Find out more about the LGBCE electoral review of Wychavon.